-QUICK REFERENCE PRINTING CHARTS Task Procedure Preview how a chart will look when Select the chart by either clicking it if it is embedded or displaying the sheet on which it is placed. printed Choose File Print and look at the preview in Backstage view.
-Print a chart After using the above steps to preview the chart, select printing options in the Print tab of Backstage view.
-Click Print.
+QUICK REFERENCE PRINTING CHARTS Task Procedure Preview how a chart will look when printed - Select the chart by either clicking it if it is embedded or displaying the sheet on which it is placed. - Choose File→Print and look at the preview in Backstage view.
+Preview how a chart will look when printed Preview how a chart will look when printed QUICK REFERENCE will look when which it is placed.
+Task \mathbf{P} Choose File \rightarrow Print and look at the preview in Backstage view will look when hinted Print a chart After using the above steps to preview the chart, select printing options in the Print tab of Backstage view.
+Print a chart Click Print.